Pakistani activist Marvi Sirmed: 'I provoke toxic masculinity' | DW | 12.03.2020

 Marvi Sirmed: After the TV show that you mentioned, Qamar was invited to another live program in which famous televangelist Aamir Liaquat Hussain also participated.
 There, Hussain was very critical of Qamar, so much so that he called Qamar a "sociopath," who needed to be kept away from society.
 But we saw that Qamar kept silent and did not attack Hussain.
 So it shows that it is actually about power relations.
 Men like Qamar consider women inferior.
 They can't accept that a woman refuses to bow down.

 This has been happening to me for a long time.
-When I put across my view point and challenge masculinity and patriarchy, men feel threatened.
+When I put across my point of view and challenge masculinity and patriarchy, men feel threatened.

 Read more: Women's Day: Pakistani women demand bodily rights, gender equality